BitcoinDesign/Meta/Community-Calls.md

 **What tools do we use?**

-We use [Jitsi](https://jitsi.org), which is open-source, privacy-preserving, and available as web and desktop applications.
+We use [Jitsi](https://jitsi.org), which is open-source, doesn't require you to create an account, and is available as web and desktop applications.

 **Are calls recorded?**